• Skip to primary navigation

 Instructions

-• Mix dough: Next add all-purpose flour and mix it carefully using a wooden spoon.
+• Next add all-purpose flour and mix it carefully using a wooden spoon.
 The dough should be wet.

-• Score the dough.
-Using a sharp knife score the dough to allow it to expand while baking.
+• Using a sharp knife score the loaf on top (make an X) to allow it to expand while baking.

-• Preheat oven with dutch oven in!
-Place the empty dutch oven into the oven and turn the oven on to 450 F.
+• Preheat oven with dutch oven inside!
+Basically, you will place the empty dutch oven into the oven and turn the oven on to 450 F.

 • Remove the lid: At 25 minutes, remove the lid.
 Continue baking for 15 more minutes until golden brown on top.

-• Cool the bread: Remove the dutch oven.
-Remove bread out of the oven and place it on wire rack to cool for 1 hour.
+• Remove bread out of the dutch oven and place it on wire rack to cool for 1 hour.

-• Slice: Slice into the bread when completely cooled.
+• Slice into the bread when completely cooled.

 Notes